moorepants/learn-multibody-dynamics/configuration.rst

 For the loop to close, these two expressions must equal zero for all values :math:`q_1,q_2,q_3`.
 These are two nonlinear equations in three time varying variables.
-A solution, sometimes analytically but likely only numerical, can be found if we solve for two of the time varying variables.
+The solution can be found if we solve for two of the time varying variables.
 For example, :math:`q_2` and :math:`q_3` can be solved for in terms of :math:`q_1`.
 We would then say that :math:`q_2` and :math:`q_3` depend on :math:`q_1`.
-These two equations are called holonomic constraints, or configuration constraints because they constrain the kinematic configuration to be a loop.
-Holonomic constraints take the form:
+These two equations are called holonomic constraints, or configuration constraints, because they constrain the kinematic configuration to be a loop.
+Holonomic constraints take the form of a real valued vector
+function:

 .. math::
    :label: configuration-constraint

    \bar{f}_h(q_1, \ldots, q_n, t) = 0 \textrm{ where } \bar{f}_h \in \mathbb{R}^M

-These constraints are functions of configuration variables: time varying angles and distances.
-In our case of the four-bar linkage:
+The four-bar linkage constraints are functions of configuration variables: time varying angles and distances.
+In our case the equations are:

 .. math::
    :label: four-bar-constraints